bmitch/Codor/README.md

 Functions/methods must have no more than 3 parameters.

 ### Codor.Files.ReturnNull ###
-Functions/methods must not returl `null`.
+Functions/methods must not return `null`.